Qquaded/Qquaded/README.md

-hi im Qquaded im silly and u can contact me in d86i#8167 discord bye!!
+hi im Qquaded im a roblox dev and u can contact me in d86i#8167 discord bye!!